 “So what, you think just running around like a coward is enough to be a warrior?”

-“Oh hunter, just shut the fuck up, will you?
-I’ve not come here with hostile intentions, you know, I merely wanted to say hi to my brother.
-And besides, we’ve never properly played as kids, have we?
+“Oh, hunter, just shut the fuck up, will you?
+I’ve not come here with hostile intentions, you know.
+I merely wanted to say hi to my brother.
+Besides, we’ve never properly played as kids, have we?
 So let’s play a little game!
-It’s a simple game, really, we just tickle each other until one of us gives up, how’s that sound?”
+It’s a simple game, really.
+We just tickle each other until one of us gives up, how’s that sound?”

-Hunter was looking at Neave like he had a screw loose in his head.
+Hunter was looking at Neave like he had a screw loose.
 Then he laughed.

 “Now you fucking believe just because you have a movement technique that it will be enough to fight me?”

 “And I am about to twist your neck off too!”
-Hunter grabbed for Neave, but Neave just ducked and poked Hunter in the side with one finger.
+Hunter reached for Neave, but Neave just ducked and poked Hunter in the side with one finger.

 “Does that count as a point?
 Well, I guess there’s no point to that if we’re playing to surrender.”

-Hunter kept angrily swinging at Neave, but Neave didn’t even bother using movement techniques anymore.
+Hunter kept angrily swinging at Neave.
+Neave didn’t use movement techniques anymore.
 He simply ducked and weaved and tickled Hunter.

 “Oh, does that count as a win?”

-“It’s okay, Hunter, I forgive you.”
-Then he used a movement technique to get back onto the roof.
+“It’s okay, Hunter.
+I forgive you.”
+Neave used a movement technique to get back onto the roof.

 “Now then.
 What about the elders that poisoned me?”
 Neave contemplated.